I’ve always wondered what sports science has to say about doing cardio after leg day.

 And one of the most common places to experience muscle soreness is in your legs, since a good workout focused on squats could leave you hurting a little bit the next day.

 As mentioned before this type of delayed muscle soreness is called by its acronym DOMS.

 How DOMS works

-It typically lasts anywhere from twenty four to forty eight hours from what it first makes its presence felt, since it’ll take a little time for those affected muscle fibers to repair themselves.
+It typically lasts anywhere from twenty four to forty eight hours from when it first makes its presence felt, since it’ll take a little time for those affected muscle fibers to repair themselves.